alx-sch/CPP_Glossary/README.md

 ### Namespaces

-A **namespace** is a way to group symbols (like variables, functions, etc.) and organize them in a way that ensures they don’t clash with other symbols from different parts of your program.
-Think of it as a "bag" that holds related functions or variables, giving them a meaningful and scoped name.
+A **namespace** is a way to group related declarations (such as variables, functions, and classes) to organize code and prevent name conflicts.
+Think of it as a "bag" that holds related entities, giving them a meaningful and scoped name.

 **Example:**
 ```cpp